janlaskowski/random-cat-website/README.md

 - [x] design a website showing random cat images with possibility to get another random cat image with a button
 - [x] make an docker image for the node server able to host the code
 - [ ] deploy the code on my persona website with use of AWS
+- [ ] Add an about me page
+- [ ] Maybe something for those who are more of a dog person 🐶🐕